 I can imagine the early- to mid-1960s were a golden age for Arnold.
 This was a period when his German-language skills and knowledge of trade unions were in especially high demand.
 Relations between Czechoslovakia and West Germany, at the time, were highly fraught and there were no formal diplomatic ties between the two countries.
 Indeed, whatever dialogue went on was often conducted through the trade-union network.
 The report credits Arnold with helping to develop these ties.
 Arnold, himself, said in testimony in 1990 that he had cultivated contacts at the time with many prominent German leaders, including Willy Brandt, Walter Ulbricht, and Erich Honecker.

-It all ran aground for him, and many of his contemporaries, in 1968 with the Soviet-led Warsaw Pact invasion in August that year.
+It all came to an end for him, and many of his contemporaries, in 1968 with the Soviet-led Warsaw Pact invasion in August that year.
 The invasion stopped in its tracks the “Prague Spring,” Czechoslovakia’s democratic-reform movement of the mid-1960s.
-For reasons the report doesn’t go into or speculate on, Arnold had sided with the reformers in that struggle, and when the Soviet military triumphed, he and tens (even hundreds) of thousands of loyal Communists were expelled from the party and their jobs.
+For reasons the report doesn’t go into or speculate on, Arnold sided with the reformers in that struggle, and when the Soviet military triumphed, he and tens of thousands of loyal Communists were expelled from the party and lost their jobs.
 Arnold was booted from both the Communist Party and the State Security Services, and eventually found low-level employment in the state-run “Restaurace a jídelny” (RaJ) company – the national catering service.